julianwayte/uptycs-state-manager/README.md

     <img src='./images/uptycs-api-creds.png' width='600'>

-2. Place the file in the `ssm-distributor` folder.
-The credentials are required by the script to download the files from the Uptycs API and place them in the correct folder.
+2. Place the file in the `ssm-distributor-sources` folder.
+The credentials are required by the script to download the agent packages via the Uptycs API and place them in the correct folder.

 ### Create your distributor package